janastu/anthill19/pages/register.md

 ### Event costs

 There is a **day pass** for people staying off-site and a **camping pass** for those camping on-site.
-As always, we offer a sliding scale on both of these passes to allow everyone to participate.
+A sliding scale on both of these passes allow everyone to participate.

 All passes cover breakfast, access to daily talks, workshops, and activities plus costs like equipment rentals, facilities rent, shade structures,